stagedml/pylightnix/docs/Reference.md

 stage's behavior: adding word 'unpack' instructs fetchurl to unpack the package, adding 'remove' instructs it to remove the archive after unpacking.

+Agruments:
+- `m:Manager` the dependency resolving manager of Pylightnix.
+Provided by `instantiate`
+- `url:str` URL to download from.
+Should point to a single file.
+- `sha256:str` SHA-256 hash sum of the file.
+- `model:str` Additional options.
+Format: `[unpack[,remove]]`.
+- `name:Optional[str]`: Name of the Derivation.
+The stage will attempt to deduce the name if not specified.
+- `filename:Optional[str]` Name of the filename on disk after downloading.
+  Stage will attempt to deduced it if not specified.
+- `force_download:bool` If False (the default), resume the last download if possible.

 <a name="pylightnix.bashlike"></a>
 # `pylightnix.bashlike`

+Simple functions imitating unix shell tools.

 <a name="pylightnix.bashlike.lsdref_"></a>
 ## `lsdref_()`